TylerJang27/Scav_Hunt_Extension/README.md

 ### Hunting

 Navigate to the start of the hunt (contact hunt creator for the start, default is `google.com`), and click on the extension in the top right of your browser!
+Note that you must wait for the page to load completely before you can lcick on the extension.

 ### Customization and Development